Day 1/ Tokyo arrives!

-As we each have a different agenda but only 6 hours left in the city before our train to Kyoto, we decide to split up.
+As we each have a different agenda but only 6 hours left before our train to Kyoto, we decide to split up.
 Two of us want to visit Ueno, the site of Tokyo’s largest park and the National Museum.

-On arriving at the train-station, I ask a guy behind a coffee-shop counter for directions.
+I ask a guy behind a coffee-shop counter for directions.
 His English skills are useless yet he’s making his best efforts to explain.
-Quickly customers waiting in line join in the conversation and now there are 4 individuals energetically arguing about the best route for me to take.
-Except that none of their prattle makes any sense and so I’m solicitously served a scale of hectic gesticulations.
+Quickly customers waiting in line join in the conversation and now there are 4 individuals arguing about what might be my best route.
+Except that none of their prattle makes any sense and so I’m served a scale of hectic and solicitous gesticulations.
 Needless to say I leave after nodding understandingly but actually none the wiser.
 It’s a good thing the road signs in this area are more to the point.
 (It was my experience that like many Indians rarely do the Japanese say ‘no’ or “I don’t know”, rather they’re keen to show helpfulness.)

-Among the paintings I am captivated by a stunning piece from the Edo period which depicts geishas in their finest spring finery out on a stroll appreciating the sakura.
-The explanation beneath states it is an artistic portrayal of a time when sakura trees were planted specifically for the spring season, shortly after which they were wholly removed so that it later seemed as though the blooming spell was but a passing dream; much like the geisha’s youth itself.
+Among the paintings my eyes are fixed to a stunning piece from the Edo period.
+It depicts geishas in their finest spring finery out on a stroll appreciating the sakura.
+The explanation beneath states this is an artistic portrayal of a time when sakura trees were planted specifically for the spring season, shortly after which they were wholly removed so that it later seemed as though the blooming spell was but a passing dream; much like the geisha’s youth itself.

-We make it to the station in time for our 6 pm train to Kyoto.
+We reach the station well in time for our 6 pm train to Kyoto.
 I’m happy to see that we will be travelling by a Shinkasen this time.
-Throughout the journey we endeavour to converse in hushed tones; a failed attempt for our voices remain the only perceptible ones in the carriage.
-Others are inaudibly typing on their phones or reading comics or quietly eating.
-(The art of loudly slurping udon is subject to train-travel decorum I surmise.)
+Throughout the journey we endeavour to converse in hushed tones; a failed attempt for our voices remain the only audible ones in the carriage.
+Others are typing on their phones or reading comics or quietly eating.
+(The art of slurping udon is subject to train-travel decorum I surmise.)
 An elderly lady comes over and takes the seat beside another elderly lady.
 They greet one another with mini-bows.